-Project Title: Analysis of the LVMM or LDM sector in PNG
+Project Title: Analysis of the LVMM or NDM sector in PNG

 1.0 Introduction

-The Low Value Minerals and Materials Sector (LVMMS) or Least Development Minerals (LDM) within Papua New Guinea (PNG) has not been fully developed.
+The Low Value Minerals and Materials Sector (LVMMS) or Neglected Development Minerals (NDM) within Papua New Guinea (PNG) has not been fully developed.
 PNG does have an abundance of natural resources and limestones and LDM among others occur right throughout the country.
 A lot of them are located along road side and in adjacent areas and these are quarried out with crushing plants to make them available to the construction industry.
 Others are located in remote areas and mineral occurrences have been noted during early geological mapping from the Australian Bureau on Minerals Resources (BMR) and the Geological Survey of Papua New Guinea.
 In PNG, precious metals (gold, copper, silver, nickel and cobalt) mines together with the Liquefied Natural Gas (LNG) projects provide the economic stimulus and bulk of the Gross Domestic Product (GDP).

 Here in this return to work plan (RWP), the focus is to capture the representation from statutory bodies, private sector, landowners and academic institutions who attended the Regional Workshop in Suva – Fiji from the 1 – 4 December 2015.
 A brief introduction of the LDMs from the project website is given firstly followed by, recent development by the Department of Mineral Policy & Geohazards Management (DMPGM).
 After this, an overview of the legislation will be stated is applicable.
 After this mentioned and finally the activities that can be achieved within PNG within two years as the mid-point for the global LDM program.
-The regional program is funded by the European Union, African Caribbean and Pacific Group of States (ACP), United Nations Development Programme (UNDP) and Secretariat of the Pacific Community (SPC).
+The regional program is funded by the European Union, African Caribbean and Pacific Group of States (ACP), United Nations Development Programme (UNDP) and implemented in the Pacific region in partnership with the Secretariat of the Pacific Community (SPC).

-2.0 Overview of the LDMs
+2.0 Overview of the NDMs project

 The scope of the project is LVMM sector, which includes: 1) construction materials; 2) dimension stones; 3) industrial minerals; and 4) low-grade metals, minerals and precious stones.
 The project uses UNDP’s capacity development approach.
 The main focus will be on building capacity of key stakeholders in the sector, including public stakeholders such as regulatory agencies and local governments; private stakeholders such as small-scale mining enterprises, associations, and business development centres; and social stakeholders such as civil society organizations and community groups.